-- an accredited or pre-accredited public or non-profit institution that provides a bachelor's degree or not less than a 2 year program that provides credit toward a degree or certification; or
+- that provide a bachelor's degree or not less than a 2 year program that provides credit toward a degree or certification, or

-- an accredited or pre-accredited public or non-profit institution that provides not less than one year training to prepare students for gainful employment
+- that provide not less than one year training to prepare students for gainful employment

-- an accredited or pre-accredited public or non-profit institution, or a private institution, that has been in existence for at least two years and provides a program of training to prepare students for gainful employment in a recognized occupation.
-If you have any questions or concerns please call your ETV Coordinator.
+- that have been in existence for at least two years and provide a program of training to prepare students for gainful employment in a recognized occupation.

 Have You Considered Exploring Vocational and Technical Career Options?

 If you want to learn a skill where you receive a license or certification in a short time, consider exploring other career options of interest.
 Local community colleges offer many choices of career and technical programs in various fields.
 You can also explore Career Schools and Colleges which are privately-owned institutions that offer classroom or online training to teach the skills needed to perform a particular job.
 More information about researching these schools is available at the Texas Workforce Commission website.
 Click here to visit their online directory of licensed career schools and colleges.

 Correspondence Courses, Distance Education Courses and Continuing Education Courses